 Anonymity

 If an owner operates without an LLC, the tenant will always know exactly who owns the property.
-This may not seem like a bad thing, but it can be catastrophic if a tenant has bad intentions.
+This may not seem bad, but it can be a nig htmare if a tenant has bad intentions.

 Disadvantages of Using an LLC For Your Rental Property

-While there are many benefits to creating an LLC, there are also quite a few disadvantages that make it a less advantageous option for some property owners.
+While creating an LLC has many benefits, it also has quite a few disadvantages that make it a less advantageous option for some property owners.

 Additional Expense